DocuWare/Intellix/doc/windows-setup.md

 The installation requires administrator rights and internet connection.
 All commands in following instructions must be entered in the PowerShell.
 You can use PowerShell 5 or PowerShell 7.

-> :bulb: If you want to run the scripts in the PowerShell ISE, please ensure that
-> the current directory in the ISE is changed to the __windows__ directory
-> the extracted setup files.
+PowerShell ISE is not supported.

 ### Overview of the Required Files